The Blonde Girl

 "All I want," the clown told her in a raspy voice, "is to give you a balloon."

 The clown's hand that was holding the bright red balloon reached towards her and passed through the surface of the mirror.
+Eyes widening, Rose almost screamed at the impossible sight.
 She stumbled back when the balloon came within inches of her face and watched the mirror's surface ripple outwards from his arm.

-"That can't be real," Rose gasped, shaking her head in denial, but not removing her eyes from the clown.
+"That can't be real," Rose shook her head in denial but didn't take her eyes off the clown.

-"Tyler?" she asked, peering that Rose over her glassed, "Shouldn't you be getting home?
+"Tyler?" she asked, peering that Rose over her glasses.
+"Shouldn't you be getting home?
 It's against the rules to loiter."

-"Yes, of course."
-Rose managed to say in a weak voice while gesturing to the fallen bag on the floor.
+"Yes, of course," Rose said.
+"Sorry, Ma'am.
+She bit her bottom lip for a moment and gestured to the fallen bag.
 "Someone dropped their things," she added in a stronger voice.